jhayslett/sg-tools/short-scripts/store-code-validation.md

 ####Thought Process

 1. Use javascript and jquery to watch a text input field, so when the value changes it will adjust to all uppercase letters.
-2. Use regex to validate the value of the text input field on submission to ensure it starts with 3 characters, A-Z, along with a 4th optional character, W. Also the Regex ensures all characters are uppercase on submission.
-This can be seen as optional step since the previous step is already changing it to fully meet the validation, but I use it to be safe.
-If the previous step is working, then this step should validate properly.
+2. Use regex to validate the value of the text input field on submission to ensure it starts with 3 characters, A-Z, along with a 4th optional character, W. We will set the regex so it also double checks to make sure the value is all uppercase letters.

 ####Javascript Action